BIO + ARTIST STATEMENT

 I had a strong desire to become an astronaut after witnessing the first Moon landing on TV; few years later, I studied and learned several languages wanting to work as a simultaneous interpreter.
 At age 9, my mom bought me a SRL photographic camera, since I had not shown any promise in art classes, allegedly.
 At fourteen during a trip I took to Italy, I knew I wanted to study fashion design, and live far, far away from my native Colombia.
 After many turns and experiences, I spent time studying fashion and photography in Rome, Paris, London.
 I also lived in Athens until I took a two weeks trip to Colombia that lasted four years, where I taught photography.
 One day in 1994, I booked a one way ticket to New York City where I relocated to pursue a career in the Arts.
 I am now a multi-disciplinary artist.

-MONIKA BRAVO, born in Bogotá, Colombia in 1964, is a multi-disciplinary artist born in Bogotá, Colombia.
+MONIKA BRAVO, 1964, is a multi-disciplinary artist born in Bogotá, Colombia.
+Lives and works in NYC.

 Upcoming solo show in NYC in March 2015 at Y Gallery,